arnauddeman/APISIX-Kafka/README.md

 **N.B.:**
 - This repository has been set for linux.
 Under another OS the commands and npm scripts may have to be adapted.
-- The containers names for apisix are not set in the docker compose file and may vary.
-I this cas some npm scripts may be adapted: replace example-apisix-1 with the actual apisix container's name.
+- If the conainer's name for apisix is not **example-apisix-1**, adapt the npm scripts in package.json with the actual name.

 ## Principle:
 - There are 2 docker compose files.
-One for apisix: apisix-docker/example/docker.compose.yml and one for kafka: kafka/docker-compose.yml
+One for apisix: **apisix-docker/example/docker.compose.yml** and one for kafka: kafka/docker-compose.yml
 - The file package.json contains the scripts to make the tests: start/ stop containers, start the client, apply the patch, etc.
 - The client to test the APISIX route for kafka is src/kafka-route-client.ts.
 It is a nodejs script.
 - The file src/pubsub.proto has been copied form the apisix docker container.